 Roughly 40 million Americans suffer from some form of arthritis — that number even includes children.
-Before your arthritis pain worsens, see how John Moran, MD, and Tim Urell, DO, of More MD, can help.
-With state-of-the-art locations in Surprise, Prescott, Prescott Valley, or Lake Havasu, Arizona, you have a dedicated arthritis specialist nearby.
+Before your arthritis pain worsens, see how Tim Urell, DO, of More MD, can help.
+With state-of-the-art locations in Sierra Vista, Surprise, and Prescott, Arizona, you have a dedicated arthritis specialist nearby.
 To book your arthritis evaluation, click on the online scheduler or call either clinic directly.

 Arthritis is a chronic and degenerative disease that causes the tissues lining the joints to break down over time, and increasing friction between the joint components causes the joints to become inflamed and painful.
 There are different types of arthritis, but the most common type is osteoarthritis which affects millions of people.